swaxtic/simpleVigenere/README.md

-Web based ciphertext tools to encrypt and decryptwith vigenere methode
+Web based ciphertext tools to encrypt and decrypt with vigenere methode